mysteriouspants/throttle/README.md

 let throttle = Throttle::new_variable_throttle(
     |iteration: u32, _| Duration::from_millis(arg));

-// the first one is free, so the number won't get used throttle.acquire(0);

 let iteration_start = Instant::now();

+// the first iteration is free, subsequent iterations
+// will be slowed down
-for i in 1..5 {
+for i in 0..5 {
     throttle.acquire(i * 100);
 }